gran-software-solutions/rest-api-guidelines/docs/guidelines/advanced/idempotency-and-safety.md

 :::

 :::tip Safety definition
-A HTTP method is considered "safe" if it does not change the state of the server[^2].
+An HTTP method is considered "safe" if it does not change the state of the server[^2].
 :::

 ## Idempotency